Omar Wasow

 Omar Tomas Wasow (born December 22, 1970) is an assistant professor in UC Berkeley’s Department of Political Science.
-He is co-founder of the social networking website BlackPlanet.
+He is the founder of the social networking website BlackPlanet.

 Life

 Wasow grew up in a multi-ethnic family.
 His father, Bernard, is of German Jewish heritage, and his mother, Eileen, is African-American.
 Bernard was a civil rights activist who participated in the Freedom Summer Project, which entailed registering Black voters in Mississippi.
 Wasow's paternal grandfather was the mathematician Wolfgang R. Wasow.
 Both Wolfgang Wasow and Omar Wasow's paternal grandmother are of German Jewish heritage.

 Education

 Wasow is a graduate of Stuyvesant High School in New York City, where he was president of the student union.
 He then graduated in 1992 from Stanford University in California with a BA degree in race and ethnic relations.

 Wasow earned a PhD in African-American studies, an MA in government and an MA in statistics, all from Harvard University in 2012.